 Add business to Google Maps by reading below.
 Back in the days, we used to receive big fat yellow books with a local business directory.
 I remember how tedious it was to search through these thin pages with microscopic text and aren’t we glad these days are over.
 Today we have these things called “search engines” and they provide your potential customers with a visual experience of your business listing.
 Google now provides a way for local storefronts to display their store in VR (virtual reality).
-To add business to Google Maps, you will need to do it here.

 Adding Your Business To Google Maps

 First you will need to register your business listing using Google My Business.
 This is Google’s platform for managing your business listing on Google.
 With this listing, you will appear on Google Maps.

 Open this page and go through the prompts.
 It will ask you what business type you are.
 If you are a “storefront” you will select that.
 You will select storefront because you either own a restaurant, retail store or hotel.
 You also have the option to select “service area” and this option is ideal for local businesses proving a service like plumbers, dog-sitters or taxi services.
 Let’s say you own a product or music band.
 If this is the case, you have the option to choose brand.
 Carefully select this as you may not be able to go back and modify this later

 Adding Multiple Business Locations on Google Maps

 You also have the option to add multiple locations on Google Maps.
 You will need to upload a spreadsheet or excel file with the multiple locations.
 When you are promoted to select which business type you want to be, underneath the three main options you will see small text with link to import your locations using an excel file.
 Make sure you save the file in the format it specifies